-Return Air
+Return Air - Horizontal Applications

-Return air must be brought in through the top of the furnace installed in an downflow application.
+Return air must be brought in through the end of a furnace installed in a horizontal application.
+The furnace is equipped with a removable bottom panel to facilitate installation.
+See Figure 11.

 Improper installation of the furnace can result in personal injury or death.
-Combustion and flue products must never be allowed to enter the return air system or air in the living space.
-Use sheet metal screws and joint tape to seal return air system to furnace.
+Combustion and flue products must never be allowed to enter the return air system or the living space.
+Use screws and joint tape to seal the return air system to the furnace.

-In platform installations with furnace return, the furnace should be sealed airtight to the return air plenum.
+In platform installations with bottom return air, the furnace should be sealed airtight to the return air plenum.
 A door must never be used as a portion of the return air duct system.
 The base must provide a stable support and an airtight seal to the furnace.
-Allow absolutely no sagging, cracks, gaps, etc.
+Allow absolutely no sagging, cracks, gaps, etc..

-For no reason should return and supply air duct systems ever be connected to or from other heating devices such as a fireplace or stove, etc. Fire, explosion, carbon monoxide poisoning, personal injury and/or property damage could result.
+The return and supply air duct systems must never be connected to or from other heating devices such as a fireplace or stove, etc..
+Fire, explosion, carbon monoxide poisoning, personal injury and/or property damage could result.